ryantheshort/js-etsy-iteration/README.md

    }
   ]
 ```
 3. Show me how find the item with a "GBP" currency code and print its name and price.
 Please `console.log` the one you find.
+.filter /// .forEach
 ```
 1970s Schlitz Malt Liquor Glass Beer Pitcher costs £18
 ```